 Top 5 Digital Transformation Trends in the Automotive Industry

 The automotive industry is one of the most receptive to emerging technologies and trends, making it one of the most dynamic.
 We’ve analyzed the top digital transformation trends driving critical change in all aspects of the automotive industry.
 Here are some of them:

 As the human impact on the environment remains a hot topic, every industry moves towards a more sustainable or environmentally friendly technology.
 Almost every automotive major brand already offers a fully electric vehicle in its lineup.
 According to CNN’s research, Volkswagen predicted to sell 1.4 million electric cars by 2025, and there’s a strong possibility that electric cars could fully outsell gasoline-powered cars by 2040.

 The boost of online shopping is driving sales of electric delivery vans.
-At the beginning of fall, Amazon ordered 1,800 electric vans from Mercedes.
+In fall of 2020, Amazon ordered 1,800 electric vans from Mercedes.
 Many brands are shifting sales online, too.
 As automotive brands launch new models, they are pivoting online to offer customers a comfortable experience without the need to go to the dealership.

 From telephones to televisions to watches, most of our devices are already connected in some form, and automotive products are quickly catching up.
 The evolution of the infotainment systems, for example, is occurring at a rapid pace.
 Cars are more capable of understanding voice commands, monitor parts for wear according to driving habits, and adapt to the driver’s personality.